scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

 following properties :

 * :attr:`Network.s` : Scattering Parameter matrix.
-* :attr:`Network.z0`  : Port Characterisic Impedance matrix.
+* :attr:`Network.z0`  : Port Characteristic Impedance matrix.
 * :attr:`Network.frequency`  : Frequency Object.

 All of the network parameters are represented internally as complex :class:`numpy.ndarray` 's of shape *FxNxN*, where *F* is the number of frequency points and *N* is the number of ports.